 Cabrera has been decent at third base this season.

-Sánchez was unremarkable for the first few weeks of his Tigers tenure, but was on fire in September and was definitely a good deadline pickup, although he'll probably sign elsewhere during the offseason, as he is a free agent after the 2012 season.
-Infante was an upgrade at second base, which had, until the trade deadling, been occupied by the black hole of suck that is Ryan Raburn and Ramon Santiago.
+Aníbal Sánchez, acquired from Miami at the trade deadline, was unremarkable for the first few weeks of his Tigers tenure, but was on fire in September and was definitely a good deadline pickup, although he'll probably sign elsewhere during the offseason, as he is a free agent after the 2012 season.
+Omar Infante, who came over in the Sanchez trade, was an immediate upgrade at second base, which had, until the trade deadline, been occupied by the black hole of suck that is Ryan Raburn and Ramon Santiago.

 Justin Verlander (239) and Max Scherzer (231) finished with the most and second-most, respectively, strikeouts in the American League.
 Additionally, Doug Fister set an American League record by striking out nine consecutive batters against Kansas City on September 27.

 The 2012 season ended with the Tigers winning the AL Central and with Miguel Cabrera winning the Triple Crown!
 He's the first person do to it since Boston's Carl Yaztrzemski did it in 1967.
 His Triple Crown line: .330 BA, 44 HR, 139 RBI.
 He also beat out Mike Trout of the Los Angeles Angels for the MVP award!